picchick is a command-line utility used for programming and debugging

 Each programmer implements it’s own connection options, for instance all serial

-programmers implement -P <port>
+programmers implement -P <port> and -B <baudrate> flags to configure the

 serial connection.
 Check each programmer’s options by specifying the help flag